Stihotvor/name_it_right/docs/python/functions.md

 ??? success "General patterns"

     - Use snake_case in function names ONLY!
-Don't lookat some bad examples, even if they have 1k+ stars on GitHub
+Don't look at some bad examples, even if they have 1k+ stars on GitHub
     - Functions which validate or check something and return boolean value, should start with `is_`, `has_`: `has_tax_applied()`, `is_valid()`
     - Functions, which are not covered by the above rule, should have executable names: `compile()`, `collect()`, `process()`, `fetch()`
     - If the function has `and` in the name, there is a high chance, the function does multiple things.
 Probably You should split it.